Many-body spectral transitions through the lens of the variable-range SYK2 model

 Therefore, the exponential ramp is generated by modes with eigenvalues $\lambda_k=1$.

-\B{\it Eigenvalues of $A$.}---Since $A$ is a circulant matrix, it can be easily diagonalized by going into Fourier space \cite{supp}.
-In particular, the constant vector is an eigenvector with eigenvalue $\lambda_{k=0}=1$, so we always have at least one zero mode.
-In general the eigenvalues are \footnote{Since we are interested in the $N \to \infty$ limit, we preferred using an intuitive but less precise notation that does not distinguish between even and odd $N$.}
+{\it Eigenvalues of $A$.} $A$ can be diagonalized by going into Fourier space \cite{supp}.
+The constant vector is an eigenvector with eigenvalue $\lambda_{k=0}=1$, so we always have at least one zero mode.
+The other eigenvalues are \footnote{Since we are interested in the $N \to \infty$ limit, we do not notationally distinguish between even and odd $N$.}.

 The limit $N \to \infty$ must be taken with care since both numerator and denominator can diverge.
-Analytic formulas can be derived easily for large $N$ and large, respectively, small $k$ \cite{supp}.
+Analytic formulas can be derived for the cases when $k$ is comparable to $N$ or much smaller than $N$ \cite{supp}.
 The eigenvalues corresponding to modes with $k\propto N$ are given by